alexvoss/mkdocs-material-fork/docs/insiders/index.md

 # Material for MkDocs Insiders

-- Why did we create Material for MkDocs Insiders?

 Material for MkDocs began as a passion project, which we made open-source to share freely with everyone.
 However, as the project's popularity grew over the last few years, so did the demands of its maintenance and overhead.
 Faced with the growing demands and the tough choice between discontinuing our efforts or dedicating ourselves full-time, we chose to commit ourselves fully to the project.
 To sustain this full-time commitment and to expand the team, we introduced Material for MkDocs Insiders.

-This private Insiders repository, available exclusively to our monthly sponsors, is where we first release the latest advancements of Material for MkDocs.
+## What is Insiders?

+The Material for MkDocs Insiders repository, is a private fork of Material for MkDocs, hosted as a private GitHub repository.
+This private repository is exclusively available to our monthly sponsors and includes the latest features.
 That way our sponsors get the premium features in advance of all others users as a thank you for their support.

 But here's the best part: once we achieve specific funding goals, these advancements become available to the wider community.
 This model ensures ongoing development and accessibility for all, keeping the project vibrant and up-to-date.

 We communicate these funding goals and their progress openly, ensuring our community is involved every step of the way.
 It's our way of making sure that